 17. Emperor Francis

 Here is another super sweet cherry type to add to your must-try fruit list.
-Indeed, Emperor Francis cherries come in yellow (or white) fleshes and skins with extremely sweet taste, smooth and creamy texture so you can enjoy them fresh for the best experience.
+Emperor Francis cherries come in yellow (or white) flesh and skin with an extremely sweet taste.
+Their smooth and creamy texture is another reason why you should enjoy them fresh.

 But it does not mean they are not ideal for jams, jellies, etc. They are also a multipurpose type that you can enjoy any way you want.
 They can even be a perfect type for Maraschino cherries.